s-uesawa/Prototype-TephraDB-Japan/README.md

 # Prototype-TephraDB-Japan

-All the scripts were written by Shimpei Uesawa.
+All the scripts were written by Shimpei Uesawa@CRIEPI.
 (Last update: 14, January 2020)
 See the publication in detail (doi:in preparation).